john-343/n-body-3d-newtonian-iterator/README.md

----

-## 🌌 Overview
+## Overview

-This project simulates the gravitational interaction of **N bodies** in three-dimensional space using classical Newtonian physics.
-Each body interacts with every other body via pairwise gravitational forces.

-The system evolves over time using a numerical integration approach (explicit Euler method).

----
+This short project simulates only gravitational interactions between bodies; no other forces are included.
+This was mant for the purpose of testing orbits for stability in 2018, so it is a bit old, hence some of the old js libraries.
+I may update for smoother run time, prettier graphics, additional functions in the future, but I mainly wanted to save my work onto something accessible for now.

-## ⚙️ Physics Model
+## Physics Model

 The simulation is based entirely on Newtonian gravity: